semaphoreci/docs/docs/ci-cd-environment/semaphore-registry-images.md

 ---
-description: This page contains a list of docker images available on Semaphore Container Registry.
+description: This page contains a list of docker images available on the Semaphore Container Registry.
 ---

 # Semaphore Container Registry
-Semaphore hosts a set of images that are used by `sem-service` as well as a set of convinience images.
+Semaphore hosts a set of images that are used by `sem-service` as well as a set of convenience images.
-You can use these images inside your Semaphore envionrment without any restrictions or limits.
+You can use these images inside your Semaphore environment without any restrictions or limits.

-### Using unsuported version
+### Using an unsupported version
 In case that you need to use a Docker image that is not covered in this list, please note that Semaphore allows pulls from any Docker repository.

-You can find more information in our [working with Docker](/ci-cd-environment/working-with-docker/) documentation page.
+You can find more information on our [working with Docker](/ci-cd-environment/working-with-docker/) documentation page.

-!!! info "Docker Hub rate limits"
+!!! info "Semaphore convenience images redirection"
-    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub, all pulls have to be authenticated.
-    If you are pulling any images from Docker Hub public repository, please make sure you are logged in to avoid any failiures.
-You can find more information on how to authenticate in our [Docker authentication](https://docs.semaphoreci.com/ci-cd-environment/docker-authentication/) guide.
+	Due to the Docker Hub [rate limits](/ci-cd-environment/docker-authentication/), if you are using a [Docker-based CI/CD environment](/ci-cd-environment/custom-ci-cd-environment-with-docker/) in combination with convenience images Semaphore will **automatically redirect** any pulls from the `semaphoreci` Docker Hub repository to the [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

 ## Convenience Docker images
 Semaphore comes with pre-built convenience Docker images hosted on Semaphore Registry.